-Courses taken prior to high school for HS credit (in Denton ISD or elsewhere) are not calculated in a student's high school GPA; therefore, students must take four years of mathematics and two years of world language in grades 9-12 in order to optimize high school Earned GPA and Ranking GPA.
-(In other words, if you take Algebra I in middle school but don't take 4 years of math while in high school, your GPA will be significantly lower than the GPA of students who took 4 years of math while in high school.)

-- Once a student completes a course that earns high school credit, the course is required by state law to appear on the student's transcript.
+- Courses taken prior to high school for HS credit (in Denton ISD or elsewhere) are not calculated in a student's high school GPA; therefore, students must take four years of mathematics and two years of world language in grades 9-12 in order to optimize high school Earned GPA and Ranking GPA.
+(In other words, if you take Algebra I in middle school but don't take 4 years of math while in high school, your GPA will be significantly lower than the GPA of students who took 4 years of math while in high school.) - Once a student completes a course that earns high school credit, the course is required by state law to appear on the student's transcript.
 The award of HS credit upon the successful completion of the course is not optional.
-When credit is earned, credit for a course or the accompanying grade cannot be removed from the student's academic record, and the student may not take the course an additional time. - Once credit is earned for a course whether in MS or HS, students cannot re-take that course in high school even as an "audit" or "no credit" course.
-(In other words, once you successfully complete a HS course in MS, you cannot request to repeat the course once you go into high school.) - Semester Averaging applies in middle school only to 1-credit, 2-semester courses for high school credit, such as MS Algebra I Honors.
-See page 11 in this course planning guide for more information. - Not all courses are available at all campuses.
+When credit is earned, credit for a course or the accompanying grade cannot be removed from the student's academic record, and the student may not take the course an additional time. - Semester Averaging applies in middle school only to 1-credit, 2-semester courses for high school credit, such as MS Algebra I Honors.
+See page 11 in this course planning guide for more information. - For courses taken for high school credit in Texas, TEC 28.02124 (2023) allows a parent or guardian to elect for their student to repeat any course in which the student was enrolled in during the previous school year.
+(This option is not available as a choice if the school determines that the student has met all requirements for graduation.)
+However A student's class rank calculation shall not include semester grades from a course that is retaken after a passing grade has previously been earned, and the new grade shall not be recorded on the transcript [EIC(Local)].

+For example: A parent of a rising 9th grade student requests that the student retake Algebra I in 9th grade even though the student already took and passed MS Algebra I Honors in 8th grade.
+Result: The student is enrolled in Algebra I or Algebra I Honors and re-takes the course in high school.
+The original credit and grades remain on the transcript.
+The grade from the MS Algebra I Honors continues to not count in high school GPA (because grades for credits earned in middle school do not count in GPA), and the student is still required to take a four-year sequence of math courses in high school in order to maximize GPA.
+The new grade from the student's enrollment in Algebra I as a 9th grader is not recorded on the transcript.

-In Denton ISD, there are three middle school programs that offer high school credit:
+In Denton ISD, there are four middle school options for high school credit, all explained in the following pages:

-#1: HS Credits via Accelerated Mathematics (see page 16)
+#1: HS Credits via Accelerated Mathematics

-#2: HS Credits via CTE Courses (see page 17), and
+#2: HS Credits via CTE Courses, and

-#3: HS Credits via World languages, such as -
+#3: HS Credits via World Languages, such as Spanish I or French I